-The EdD in Higher Education Leadership is a 42-credit hour program offered online with classes rotating every 12 weeks.
+The Ed.D. in Higher Education Leadership is a 42-credit hour program offered online with classes rotating every 12 weeks.
 Students can complete the program and the dissertation within 2.5 years.
-Students are required to attend a 3-day Doctoral Residency and Professional Development Retreat on MBU's main campus during the first term of classes to satisfy the residency requirement.
+Students are required to attend a 3-day Doctoral Residency and Professional Development Retreat on MBU's main campus during their first summer to satisfy the residency requirement.